Indian Institute of Management Sambalpur: Campus

-Prime Minister Narendra Modi laid the foundation stone of the permanent campus on 2 January 2021 and it is expected to be ready by 2022.
+In 2018, the Government of India proposed a budget of ₹400 crore for facilitating the construction of the permanent campus.
+The Government of Odisha has selected 237 acre of land for the construction of the permanent campus of IIM Sambalpur at Basantpur.
+Prime Minister Narendra Modi laid the foundation stone of the permanent campus on 2 January 2021.
+The permanent campus of IIM Sambalpur is inaugurated by PM Narendra Modi on 3 February 2024.

 Organisation and administration

 The university is governed by a board of governors, which include the chairperson, director, twelve board members and secretary.
 In 2016, Arundhati Bhattacharya, former Chairperson of the State Bank of India, was appointed as the chairperson of the institute in 2016.

 Academics

 IIM Sambalpur offers various postgraduate diplomas in management.
 Admission is based on Common Admission Test conducted jointly by the IIMs and on various other processes conducted by IIM Sambalpur.

 Like other IIMs, IIM Sambalpur currently offers master's degree in management as per the approval of the Indian Institute of Management Bill, 2017.
 These include two-year full-time programmes (PGP), one-year full-time residential programme for experienced professionals (PGPX), and also offers Doctor of Business Administration level fellowship programmes.
 The institute conducts a number of executive education and faculty development programmes.